nddao/IBM-Db2-zOS-samples/README.md

 	1. Since GLW uses a predefined storage group GLWG01, you could use the sample JCL GLW.SGLWCFG(CRTSG) to define one for your environment.

-	1. The GLW workload uses a WLM for stored procedures and a WLM for Utility, so you should update the member SGLWCFG(GLWPARM0), and all members in GLW.SGLWSRCC if you plan to use C stored procesures, all member in SGLWSRCN if you plan to use Native stored procedures to use the correct WLM.
+	1. The GLW workload uses a WLM for stored procedures and a WLMU for Utility, so you should update the member SGLWCFG(GLWPARM0), and all members in GLW.SGLWSRCC if you plan to use C stored procesures, all member in SGLWSRCN if you plan to use Native stored procedures to use the correct WLM.

 	1. By default, the workload uses schema GLWSAMP, so if you plan to use a different schema then please replace GLWSAMP by your new schema name for: